nomic-ai/semantic-search-app-template/README.md

 This tutorial stores your data in an Atlas Embedding DB project called '10k News Articles'.

-You should paste this string into the [settings file](backend/app/api_v1/settings.py) under the environment variable `atlas_project_name`.
+You should paste this project name into the [settings file](backend/app/api_v1/settings.py) under the environment variable `atlas_project_name`.
+Additionally, paste in your OpenAI API key into the settings file.

 #### Spinning up your app

-## Viewing your Apps API Documentation
+Run `docker compose up` to spin up the backend.
+Monitor the logs for errors in-case you forgot to set an environment variable above.

+### Testing your vector search functionality

-Once the app is started you can access its documentation and test its endpoint by going to:
+Once the FastAPI is started you can access its documentation and test the search endpoint by going to:
 ```
 localhost:80/docs
 ```
+Click